 Riggers and crews are expensive.
-A service provider that understands the importance of deadlines will consider timing when they assign a carrier.
+A freight service provider that understands the importance of deadlines will consider timing when they assign a carrier.

-2. Know the trailers.
+2. Know the trailers hauling your freight.

-Take the time and familiarize yourself with equipment availability to make the best financial decision for your company and move your freight safely - a quality freight service provider can assist you with this.
+Take the time to familiarize yourself with equipment availability to make the best financial decision for your company and to move your freight safely.
+Remember, a quality freight service provider can assist you with this.

 Finding equipment for a standard flatbed shipment can be time consuming, and finding a specialized trailer can be frustrating.
-If you've ever found yourself searching for a truck on short notice, unprepared for the cost or facing unique requirements, it might be in your best interest to work with a freight service that will have your back.
+If you've ever found yourself searching for a truck on short notice, unprepared for the cost or facing unique requirements, it might be in your best interest to work with an online freight service that will have your back.

 Have a shipment to book?

-Image Credit: http://www.istockphoto.com/portfolio/vitpho
+Image Credit: IStock